 Yet with every body type being distinct, each fitness journey also becomes separate.
 This aspect of fitness requires a flexible solution which has resulted in various health and fitness businesses to endeavor to accomplish it by either launching personal trainers, healthy food alternatives as well as personalized gym schedules.

-Through this blog, we will provide you a gist about the platform of Cure.fit, about its founders, its business model, it’s funding, its success story, its origin, as well as its growth.
+Through this blog, we will provide you a gist about the platform of Cult.fit, about its founders, it’s funding, its success story, its origin, as well as its growth.

 The platform’s Energy Meter aids its users in comprehending the exertion they have extended in every workout.
 Upon the camera being enabled, the volatile movements can be recorded with the user being allocated with an energy score which allows them to contend with others in the course and then being given a class ranking upon the completion of every session.